Maineiax Coaching Staff

 A 1996 graduate of St. Lawrence University, Brett has a master’s degree in kinesiology with a focus in athletic administration/coaching from James Madison University.

-Brett was appointed as the head women’s lacrosse coach at Bates College in 2006 after serving as the team’s assistant coach during the 2005 season and earning an appointment as Bates’ head volleyball coach in the summer of 2004.
-No longer coaching volleyball, Brett is directly involved in the women’s lacrosse team’s recruiting efforts as well as implementing practice plans and developing and adjusting team strategy throughout the season.
+Brett the head women’s lacrosse coach at Bates College from 2006-2021 after serving as the team’s assistant coach during the 2005 season and earning an appointment as Bates’ head volleyball coach in the summer of 2004.
+Brett was directly involved in the women’s lacrosse team’s recruiting efforts as well as implementing practice plans and developing and adjusting team strategy throughout the season.
 Prior to arriving at Bates, Brett was an assistant women’s lacrosse and volleyball coach at Washington and Lee University in Virginia for two years.

 He has led the Bates program to seven appearances in the NESCAC Championships while also leading them to a Division III Top 20 ranking in each of those years.
 He was named the 2016 NESCAC Coach of the Year.
 He has coached six All-Americans, including the 2015 and 2016 Division III Goalie of the Year, and each of his teams has been honored as an IWLCA Honor Squad (team GPA above 3.0).
 He has served as the Division III National All-American Committee Chair and on the NCAA Division III Championship Committee.

 In 2010, Brett became Co-Founder of collEdge Camps, while also becoming a Co-Owner of Maineiax Lacrosse Club in 2014, the premier girl’s lacrosse club in Maine.
-In November of 2017, Brett assumed responsibility for all event scheduling, program direction, and oversight of the Maine Athletic Complex (the MAC) in Portland.
+Brett and Heidi also own two athletic facilities, the Maine Athletic Complex (the MAC) in Portland and All Pro Sports Center in Waterville.

 Christie is a 2010 graduate of Duke University and was a 4 year member of the Women’s Lacrosse team.
 The team made the NCAA Final Four her freshman and sophomore year.
 After graduation, Christie went to Durham University in England where she pursued her Masters in Education while also being the assistant coach and player for the University’s Women’s Lacrosse team.
 The team won the 2011 British Universities College Sport (BUCS) National Championship.
 Christie received the MVP of the National final game vs. Cambridge.